davidleger95/davejs/content/blog/the-literary-medium-of-source-code.md

   alt: ink pen with markup braces around it
 shareImage: "../assets/code-literature.png"
 tags:
 - programming
 - opinion
+draft: false

 ---
 In modern society, there are many forms of new media ranging from blog posts to text messages, to tweets — the list goes on.
 Although it is up for debate which of these forms may exist as literature (Armistead, 2014), beneath many of these new mediums, wrought by the advancement of technology, exists an unseen literary landscape as a common thread in all of them: source code.
 Source code is a broad term meaning “a text listing of commands to be compiled or assembled into an executable computer program.” (“Source code”).
 The primary purpose of source code is to provide a means for humans to give detailed, complex instructions to a computer.
 In our society, source code plays a major role in most of our daily lives.
 People interact with source code, whether there are aware of it or not, on a daily basis through the use of any electronic device.
 In a society impacted by such prominent cultural shift towards technology — and by extension, a reliance on source code — the effects of this new form of expression must be considered by the artistic community as a form of artistic expression itself in order to adequately represent technology’s impact on social change.

 Through a comparison of source code with other forms of traditional artistic expression (art forms which are already established in their own right) and analyzing the social context in which source code exists, conclusions can be drawn about the state of source code as a legitimate medium for artistic expression in a digital society.
 In this analysis, there are several factors to be considered: relevance of the form to the society in which it exists, the ability for people of the society to understand and interpret the form, and how the form delineates from, and relates to, those forms already established in the society.